A PHP Developer in The JavaScript World

 [{"label":"What's your biggest concern?","id":"main-concern","name":"mainConcern","type":"select","options":[{"label":"Health","value":"health","nextFields":["health"]},{"label":"Money","value":"money","nextFields":["money"]},{"label":"Wife","value":"wife","nextFields":["nothing-to-do"]}]},{"label":"Oh damn, what's wrong with you?","id":"health","name":"health","type":"select","options":[{"label":"Back pain","value":"back-pain","nextFields":["sport-hours-per-week","health-backpain-submit"]},{"label":"Sanity","value":"sanity","nextFields":["age","poem","health-sanity-submit"]}]},{"label":"Poor man!
 What's the problem?","id":"money","name":"money","type":"select","options":[{"label":"I've got too little","value":"too-little","nextFields":["money-toolittle-submit"]},{"label":"I've got too much","value":"too-much","nextFields":["money-toomuch-submit"]}]},{"label":"Sorry, nothing to do.","id":"nothing-to-do","name":"nothingToDo","value":"period","type":"hidden"},{"label":"How many hours of sport you do per week?","id":"sport-hours-per-week","name":"sportHoursPerWeek","type":"radio","options":[{"label":"less than 5","value":"less-than-5"},{"label":"more than 5 or 5","value":"more-than-5"}]},{"label":"What's your age?","id":"age","name":"age","type":"text"},{"label":"Write a poem.","id":"poem","name":"poem","type":"textarea"},{"label":"","id":"health-backpain-submit","name":"submit","type":"submit"},{"label":"","id":"health-sanity-submit","name":"submit","type":"submit"},{"label":"","id":"money-toomuch-submit","name":"submit","type":"submit"},{"label":"","id":"money-toolittle-submit","name":"submit","type":"submit"}]

-In addition we need the backend to return the data for the frontend.
+Backend code needs to return the data for the frontend.

 $ vim src/server/server.js